Day Trading Taxes

-Whilst taxes in day trading can vary, one thing that doesn’t usually make a difference, is what you’re buying and selling.
-Forex taxes are the same as stock and emini taxes.
+Whilst day trading taxes can vary, one thing that doesn’t usually make a difference, is what you’re buying and selling.
+Forex taxes are the same as stock and Emini taxes.
 Similarly, options and futures taxes will also be the same.

 Tax systems aren’t concerned about whether you’re buying and selling gold, oil, or Tesco shares, they simply care about the profit and losses you’re making.
 Instead, it’s the regional differences below that will have an impact.

 Some types of investing are considered more speculative than others – spread betting and binary options for example.
 This can sometimes impact the tax position.
 In the UK for example, this form of speculation is tax-free.
 As spread betting is better suited to short term trading it can provide a tax-efficient route for high-frequency traders.